 We have one ground floor Courtyard room (10) which is next to our reception office.
 Despite having no view, it is a very nice room with a large bathroom that has a walk-in shower, full-length bath, two hand basins and a separate loo in the lobby.

-We have two Best Terrace doubles (30 and 31) both with kingsize 6′ x 6′ 6″ beds.
-They have digital televisions, offering Freeview channels but not Sky, and built-in DVD players.
+We have two Terrace rooms both with super kingsize beds.
+They have digital televisions, offering Freeview and built-in DVD players.

-NB The garden rooms are only 25 – 60 yards from the main building, depending on whether you are at the top or the bottom.
+NB The Garden rooms are only 25 – 60 yards from the main building, depending on whether you are at the top or the bottom.
 There are umbrellas in all the rooms in case of rain.

-All the rooms have 6′ x 6′ 6″ zipped and linked Hypnos or Vi-spring beds, except two which are twin-bedded.
+All the rooms have super kingsize 6′ x 6′ 6″ zipped and linked Hypnos or Vi-spring beds, except two which are twin-bedded.
 They all have Freeview tv and built-in DVD players.
 Tea and coffee-making facilities (including fresh milk) are in the rooms but guests are always welcome to come to the bar for tea or coffee.

 Both these rooms are ideal for single occupancy but are also fine for couples who just want comfortable, no-frills accommodation.

 Room 7 is a pretty, light-filled, medium-sized room with distant views towards the estuary and sea.
 It has a super queensize bed (5′ 6′ x 6′ 6″).
 The small bathroom has a power shower over the bath and a great view of the castle.
 The tv offers Freeview and has a built-in DVD player.
 Please note this room is over the kitchen.
 The extraction system is only on during service, but those with particularly sensitive hearing or nervous disposition might prefer to choose a different room.